astrogilda/interval_load_forecasting/README.md

 - [Future Work](#future-work)
 # 24 Hour Load Forecasting

 This project focuses on using 15-minute load data for 24-hour load forecasting.
-The solution is modular, maintainable, and follows best practices in software development and data science.
+It represents my efforts to align with software engineering best practices, following key principles where applicable.
+While it incorporates some essential practices, there is room for improvement and further refinement, providing an opportunity for collaboration and growth.

 ## Overview
 24-hour load forecasting is a critical aspect of energy management, enabling accurate planning and optimization of energy resources.
-Utilizing 15-minute load data, this project employs state-of-the-art machine learning techniques and methodologies to predict energy consumption patterns 24 hours ahead.
+Utilizing 15-minute load data, this project employs commonly used machine learning techniques and methodologies to predict energy consumption patterns 24 hours ahead.

 ## Modular Design
 The solution is structured into various modules, each responsible for specific tasks such as data loading, preprocessing, feature engineering, model training, simulation, and error analysis.
 This modular approach ensures flexibility, extensibility, and ease of maintenance.

-## Best Practices
-Incorporating best practices in both software development and data science, the project emphasizes code quality, reusability, scalability, and robustness.
-It includes proper configuration management, error handling, logging, testing, and documentation.

 ## Forecasting Methodology
 A variety of forecasting models are explored, including Random Forest, XGBoost, and Ridge Regression, along with hyperparameter tuning, cross-validation, and explainability techniques.
 The project also simulates a production environment to understand how the model performs with continuous data inflow.